a woman drinking from a glass

 While evaporation is a natural solution to removing chlorine from water, it's time-consuming and will increase your electric bill if you choose the distillation method.

-2. Chemical neutralization (Campden tablets)
+2. Chemical Neutralization (Campden tablets) of Chlorine in Water

 You can remove chlorine from water by neutralizing the chemical with Campden tablets.
 These tablets are made of potassium or sodium metabisulfite and primarily used by wineries and breweries to kill bacteria that inhibits the growth of wild yeasts in wine, beer and cider.